Cryxelia/aidev24_webdev_be/README.md

 paths - Store postion data, title, distance and time for each path.
 Also contains a refernce to the user_id Currently implements a validation for the users collection

+## Testing procedure
+We have implemented E2E tests for some of the core features.
+For this to work:
+- You must have the Backend and Frontend up and running
+- While in the root of the Frontend repo folder run the following command: `npx cypress open`
+- Navigate to the E2E test selection and just run the test you want to check

 ## Known bugs
 Possible spotify bug:
 - One user reported being passed to login after spotify login.
 Should remain on profile